Thewisem/Which-messenger-should-you-pick-and-why/README.md

 This is similar to SMS.
 But there is not much identification like SMS.
 You can put a throwaway account on IRC.

-### TLS (Dischord uses this)
+### TLS (Discord uses this)

 TLS (Transport Layer Security) is a protocol that is meant for website encryption but is also used for chats.
 This has vulnerabilities and have been successfully MITM before.
 Also the server has all logs of your picture and videos and everything.
 Email,IP address, your contacts etc. This is not meant for private communication.
 TLS is good in a sense that it is faster than E2E.
 And requires less workload.
-But it isn't good.
+But it isn't good in terms of privacy.
 And dischord is very sceptible to phishing links.
 Even if you delete your account, your messages will still be there on the server.
 Please be careful when using this.
 Do not click on suspicious links and download suspicious files.

 ### End to End Encrypted (Session style)